 The other Major Basilicas are St. Peter's in the Vatican (erected on the site of St. Peter's tomb), St. Paul Outside the Walls (erected on the site of St. Paul's tomb) and St. Mary Major (dedicated to the Virgin Mary on the occasion of the "miracle of the snow").

-St. Peter's of the Vatican
+St. Peter's in the Vatican

 It is the most important of the Major Basilicas and the largest temple in Christendom.
 The present one was commissioned by Pope Julius II on another basilica ordered by Emperor Constantine in the fourth century and that stood for more than a millennium.